qbqbqbqbqbqb/qubit-pipeline/README.md

 TODO - by priority
-figure out why she randomly stops responding to twitch?? add message filters to stop replying to @ and ! filter out random non text from some messages make skipping messages on speed stricter, lower speed
+figure out why she randomly stops responding to twitch?? add message filters to stop replying to @ and ! move relationship score out of context directly and make it control a relationship_var i insert instead filter out random non text from some messages make skipping messages on speed stricter, lower speed
 1. add mood class for more advanced prompt control